The-going/evlproject/content/core/user-api/proxy/_index.md

 arbitrary destination file descriptor associated with the former, keeping the caller on the out-of-band execution stage.
-This works by buffering the output in a circular buffer, offloading the actual write to an internal worker thread running inband which relays the content of this ring buffer to the target file represented by the destination descriptor.
-For this reason, such output can be delayed until the inband stage resumes on the current CPU.
+This works by buffering the output in a circular buffer, offloading the actual write to an internal worker thread running in-band which relays the content of this ring buffer to the target file represented by the destination descriptor.
+For this reason, such output can be delayed until the in-band stage resumes on the current CPU.
 For instance, [evl_printf()]({{< relref "#evl_printf" >}}) formats then emits the resulting string to _fileno(stdout)_ via an internal proxy created by `libevl.so` at initialization.

-Typically, out-of-band writers send data through the proxy file descriptor using EVL's [oob_write()]({{< relref "core/user-api/io/_index.md#oob_write" >}}) system call, which inband readers can receive using the [read(2)](http://man7.org/linux/man-pages/man2/read.2.html) system call.
+Typically, out-of-band writers send data through the proxy file descriptor using EVL's [oob_write()]({{< relref "core/user-api/io/_index.md#oob_write" >}}) system call, which in-band readers can receive using the [read(2)](http://man7.org/linux/man-pages/man2/read.2.html) system call.
 You can associate any type of file with a proxy, including a